compsci-adl/Constitution/README.md

     1. The President has a **deliberative vote** and in the case of an equality of votes, may exercise a casting vote.
 This means they effectively have **2** votes, 1 in capacity as member and another in capacity as the chair of the meeting.

-    2. No committee member may delegate his/her voting right in absentia.
+    2. No committee member may delegate their voting right in absentia.

     3. The quorum of a committee meeting is **5 distinct voting members** of the committee.